aaronpkane/aaronpkane/README.md

 # Hello, world!
 I'm Aaron.

 Welcome to my GitHub profile.
 I'm new to coding and currently exploring the world of iOS app development using SwiftUI.
-I'm passionate about building tools that inspire action and make everyday life a bit more productive.
+I'm passionate about building tools that inspire action and make everyday life a bit better.

----

-## Current Focus

-* Learning: SwiftUI, Xcode, and iOS mobile app development
-* Building: My first app — [MotivAction](#)
-* Goal: Publish MotivAction on the App Store and continue building helpful, motivating apps for everyday success.

 ---

 ## My First App: **Meteor**